-I currently have an interim Professorship at the Department of Language Science and Technology at Saarland University.
+I am an Assistant Professor (tenured; wissenschaftliche Mitarbeiterin) at the Department of Language Science and Technology at Saarland University.
 I’m also a Member of the Collaborative Research Center (SFB 1102) Information Density and Linguistic Encoding working in Project B1 on Information Density and Scientific Literacy in English: Synchronic and Diachronic Perspectives, where we investigate linguistic densification in the evolution of scientific writing in English (17th century to present).

 I received funding from Saarland University to work on Linguistic Profiles of Social Variables in Diachrony (SLingPro).
 To observe possible linguistic profiles of social variables in diachrony my team and I use the Old Bailey Corpus (Huber et al., 2016) — a digital collection of spoken texts based on the proceedings of the London’s central criminal court from the 18th and 19th century, which is annotated for social variables such as age, gender, and social class.

 In my PhD I focused on combining macro- and micro-analytical methods for register analysis on evaluative language (PhD Thesis).